Simple pleasures: how the long-lost art of small can transform your wellbeing

 All this research is music to our ears – since Virgin Red has a lot of rewards in the mix that revolve around simple pleasures.

-Take food, for example.
-As a Virgin Red member, you can get your hands on a Greggs sausage roll, a doughnut or a regular hot drink for just a few hundred points – each and every day.
+Take coffee, for example.
+As a Virgin Red member, you can get your hands on Costa Coffee or Cafe Nero voucher.
 And let’s not forget a Saint Fragrance scented candle, a traditional afternoon tea for two or a session in the art of whisky tasting (it definitely is an art, trust us).

 Then there’s entertainment.
 For less than 10,000 points, you can land a three-month membership to the Rebel Book Club, or an escape room game for two with a Virgin Red voucher for Virgin Experience Days’ Amber Collection.